trustwallet/developer/wallet-core/coverage.md

 ## Checking Coverage Summary in CI build

-The `Linux CI` CI build (executed on PRs and commits) contains coverage measurement, and summary is available in the build output:
+The `Linux CI` and `Linux CI Rust` CI builds (executed on PRs and commits) contain coverage measurement, and summary is available in the build output:

 ```
 Summary coverage rate: